-As at September 30, 2019, letters of credit in the amount of \$9.6 million were outstanding against the \$1.5 billion unsecured committed revolving credit facility.
+As at December 31, 2019, letters of credit in the amount of \$9.4 million were outstanding against the \$1.5 billion unsecured committed revolving credit facility.

 Our cash position and bank lines are sufficient to support our growth strategy.
-As at September 30, 2019, cash and cash equivalents and investments represented \$248.3 million.
+As at December 31, 2019, cash and cash equivalents and investments represented \$247.0 million.

 Cash equivalents include term deposits, all with maturities of 90 days or less.
+Short-term investments include money market securities, corporate and government bonds with initial maturities ranging from 91 days to one year.
 Long-term investments include corporate and government bonds with maturities ranging from one to five years, with a credit rating of A or higher.

-As at September 30, 2019, the aggregate amount of the capital resources available to the Company was \$1,403.7 million.
+As at December 31, 2019, the aggregate amount of the capital resources available to the Company was \$1,562.7 million.
 The long-term debt agreements contain covenants, which require us to maintain certain financial ratios.
-As at September 30, 2019, CGI was in compliance with these covenants.
+As at December 31, 2019, CGI was in compliance with these covenants.

-Total debt increased by \$530.3 million to \$2,331.2 million as at September 30, 2019, compared to \$1,800.9 million as at September 30, 2018.
-The variance was mainly due to the \$670.0 million (US \$500.0 million) received through the five-year unsecured committed term loan credit facility, net change in the unsecured committed revolving credit facility of \$139.6 million and a foreign exchange translation impact of \$22.0 million, partly offset by scheduled repayments of the unsecured notes in the amount of \$306.8 million.
+Total debt decreased by \$227.8 million to \$2,103.4 million as at December 31, 2019 compared to \$2,331.2 million as at September 30, 2019.
+The variance was mainly due to the net change in the unsecured committed revolving credit facility of \$159.9 million, a foreign exchange translation impact of \$38.3 million and an impact of \$33.9 million from the implementation of IFRS 16.

-As at September 30, 2019, CGI was showing a positive working capital2 of \$373.3 million.
-The Company also had \$1,155.4 million available under its unsecured committed revolving credit facility and is generating a significant level of cash, which will allow it to fund its operations while maintaining adequate levels of liquidity.
-On November 5, 2019, the unsecured committed revolving facility was extended by one year to December 2024 and can be further extended.
-There were no material changes in the terms and conditions.
+As at December 31, 2019, CGI was showing a positive working capital2 of \$151.2 million.
+The Company also had \$1,315.6 million available under its unsecured committed revolving credit facility and is generating a significant level of cash, which will allow it to fund its operations while maintaining adequate levels of liquidity.

-As at September 30, 2019, the cash and cash equivalents held by foreign subsidiaries were \$149.1 million (\$142.4 million as at September 30, 2018).
 The tax implications and impact related to its repatriation will not materially affect the Company's liquidity.